Later Liang (Sixteen Kingdoms): Background

+Lü Guang's family claimed descent from Lü Wenhe (呂文和), a Han Chinese from Pei Commandery who fled to Lüeyang Commandery (略陽郡; in modern Tianshui, Gansu) to escape persecution during the reign of Emperor Wen of Han (180–157 BC).
+The Lü integrated into the Di people of Lüeyang as chieftains and later served the Di-led Former Qin dynasty when they first established in 351.
+Lü Guang became a prominent general under Qin, and his father, Lü Polou was a key figure in supporting Fu Jian to the throne.

-Lü Guang was a Di military general under the Former Qin dynasty.
-His family was from Lüeyang Commandery, and his father, Lü Polou was a key figure in supporting Fu Jian to the throne.
-Lü Guang participated in various military campaigns under Fu Jian, and in 383, he was sent to command an expedition to the Western Regions.
-In 384, Lü Guang conquered Kucha, where he captured and met the Buddhist monk, Kumārajīva.
-He initially intended to settle down in the Western Regions, but at the advice of Kumārajīva, decided to return to Former Qin with his plunders.
+In 383, Lü Guang was ordered to lead an expedition to the Western Regions.
+In 384, he conquered Kucha, where he captured and met the Buddhist monk, Kumārajīva.
+He initially intended to settle down in the Western Regions, but at the advice of Kumārajīva, he decided to return to Former Qin with his plunders.

-The Inspector of Liang province, Liang Xi was suspicious of Lü Guang and attempted to prevent him from returning.
-However, Lü Guang defeated and executed Liang Xi, thus taking control of the province and appointing himself as the new Inspector.
-It was around this time when he was made aware that the Former Qin was disintegrating following their defeat to the Eastern Jin at the Battle of Fei River in 383.
+As he attempted to cross the Hexi Corridor back into China, the provincial inspector, Liang Xi was suspicious of Lü Guang and attempted to block his entry.
+However, Lü Guang defeated and executed Liang Xi, thus taking control of region and appointing himself as the new Inspector of Liang province.
+It was around this time when he was made aware that the Former Qin was collapsing following their defeat to the Eastern Jin at the Battle of Fei River in 383.